 My name is Jeff Campbell.
 I’m in my 50’s and live in Wimberley, TX (outside of Austin).

 I’ve lived all over the country but we moved to Austin when I was 10, so I more or less consider that home, but I’ve also lived on both coasts and in the deep south.

-I am very happily married and have 3 daughters, 2 of which are approaching their teenage years, and the other is a toddler.
+I have 3 daughters, 2 of which are approaching their teenage years, and the other is a toddler.

-I currently work as the Academy Director for Life Ki-do Martial Arts, running the business end of a large martial arts school with 2 primary and a few satellite locations and have been doing that since 2013.
+I recently worked as the Academy Director for Life Ki-do Martial Arts, running the business end of a large martial arts school with 2 primary and a few satellite locations and have been doing that since 2013.

 We have over 500 students all locations combined, so I have between my being a Dad and running the school, I have become an expert on parenting and interact with hundreds of parents and kids each and every week.

-Prior to my current position, for most of the past 25 years, I worked in mid-level leadership positions for Whole Foods Market.
+Prior to my last position, for most of the past 25 years, I worked in mid-level leadership positions for Whole Foods Market.

 Over the decades with Whole Foods, I learned an enormous amount not only about running a large multi-million dollar business, but also all aspects of running a large facility; from hiring, firing, customer service, and detailed financial reporting.

 But on top of that, I also learned a great deal about health, healthy eating, and food in general.

 I know Whole Foods seems like a huge multi-national corporation now (especially since Amazon bought them), but believe it or not, there were only 5 stores in the company when I started.